Everything you need to know about visiting Dubai in February

 - Dine at one of Dubai’s most exclusive and romantic restaurants with your Valentine.

-Whilst the days are still so mild, the perfect activity with kids is to enjoy the parks and gardens that the city has to offer – yes in the desert!
-It’s also a local mid-term break for schools so expect a few extra activities to be going on around mid-month.
+Whilst the days are still so mild, the perfect activity with kids is to enjoy the parks and gardens that the city has to offer – yes, in the desert!
+It’s also a local mid-term school break, so expect a few extra activities to go on around mid-month.
 Our favourite Dubai parks for winter are:

 - Dubai Miracle Garden – where you will find the world’s largest flower garden by total number of blooms, a truly magical walk through floral houses to the centrepiece Emirates A380 floral creations.
 Swing and hammock your way around and enjoy one of the city’s prettiest little spots.